openshift-istio/rpms/README.md

 ### Releases
-Other branches, named `relase-XXX` track released versions of Istio, and are not updated frequently as master.
+Other branches, named `release-XXX` track released versions of Istio, and are not updated frequently as master.

 A convenient repository for CentOS with ***stable*** builds is available at [Fedora COPR](https://copr.fedorainfracloud.org/coprs/g/openshift-istio/istio/).